 BCAFM Inclusion Vendor Grant

-The 2024 BCAFM Inclusion Vendor Grant is now closed.
+The 2025 BCAFM Inclusion Vendor Grant is now open!

 Everyone gains when our farmers’ markets reflect the diversity of our communities.
 There are so many benefits to offering, and being part of, a place where everyone feels welcome.
 It’s good for business, good for food security, and good for social cohesion.
 Markets become more vibrant, attract new customers, and develop relationships with new people across communities.
 Ultimately, there will be more abundant and diverse farmers and food producers, and a stronger local economy.